kartikcho/Vibe-music/README.md

 ## This is a complete project
-This is supposed to be an offline only front end  project, there is no web raking involved for analytics, at least not yet, I may continue this project in future if I feel like it.
+This is supposed to be an offline only front end  project, there is no web crawling involved for analytics, at least not yet, I may continue this project in future if I feel like it.

 ### See the website here https://kartik918.github.io/Vibe-music/